-"It is so hot here in Texas - when I try to run outside it about kills me.
+"It is so hot here in Texas -- when I try to run outside, it about kills me.
 Do you have other options besides the standard run on a treadmill in the AC?"

-Here is how the Hypoxic Pyramid works:
+Here is how the hypoxic pyramid works:

-It is not recommended to try this workout alone or without a life guard for obvious reasons, though I have never heard of anyone holding their breath while surface swimming and passing out.
-One workout I would never recommend to try is underwater swimming due to "Shallow Water Blackout."
+It is not recommended to try this workout alone or without a lifeguard for obvious reasons, though I never have heard of anyone holding their breath while surface swimming and passing out.
+One workout I never would recommend is underwater swimming due to what is known as shallow water blackout.
 Many great swimmers have drowned due to "pushing the envelope" of how far they can swim underwater.
-Stay safe!
-Never swim alone!

-Another great swim and PT mix is what I call the Swim/PT Workout:
+Another great swim and PT mix is what I call the swim/PT workout:

-You can do this as many times as you can making a great 30-40 minute workout that will smoke you if trying to run and swim fast for these short distances.
-In the SEAL Teams we did these and called the workout a RUN-SWIM-RUN-SWIM-RUN-SWIM-RUN and made it a race around buoys in the water and mile markers on the beach.
+You can do this as many times as you can, making a great 30- to 40-minute workout that will smoke you if you're trying to run and swim fast for these short distances.
+In the SEAL teams, we did these and called the workout a run-swim-run-swim-run-swim-run and made it a race around buoys in the water and mile markers on the beach.

 I hope that helps you with some ideas of how to stay cool and really keep working out hard this summer.
 Looks like August is going to be another hot month so enjoy the water.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?